-Before closing your account, inquire if your current bank charges account closing fees (or penalties).
+Before closing your account, inquire if your current bank charges account closing fees or penalties.
 While you likely won't be charged for closing a basic savings account, you might have to pay for other accounts, like money market accounts.
-And if you withdraw all the funds from a certificate of deposit (CD) before its maturity date, you typically have to pay an early withdrawal penalty.
+If you withdraw all the funds from a certificate of deposit (CD) before its maturity date, you typically have to pay an early withdrawal penalty.

-Cancel any automatic deposits that are tied to your old bank account.
-For example, if you have all or part of a paycheck directly deposited into your savings account, try to have your direct deposit set up at the new bank to avoid the need for a paper check — wait for the direct deposit to start at your new bank before closure.
+Cancel any automatic deposits tied to your old bank account.
+For example, if your paycheck is directly deposited into your old account, switch to a direct deposit at the new bank before closing the old account to avoid needing a paper check.

-Chances are, you might also have automatic bill pay or other withdrawals connected to your bank account as well.
-So, before you close your account, transfer these to a different account (either an existing or new one).
-Otherwise, you could miss a payment or be subject to late fees or an overdraft charge.
+You may also have automatic bill pay connected to your bank account.
+So, before you close your account, transfer these to your new account to avoid any late fees from those services.

-After you've cancelled your automatic transactions, it's time to withdraw the majority of your remaining balance and move it to another account.
-It’s a good idea to contact the bank directly to ensure the account is closed and all funds are removed.
-You want to make sure you collect all of the interest you are owed and that the account is truly closed.
-In fact, consider this a “check it twice” item — you really want to make sure the bank account doesn’t remain open!
+After you've canceled your automatic transactions, it's time to withdraw the majority of your remaining balance and move it to your new account.
+It’s a good idea to contact the old bank directly to ensure you’ve collected all of the interest you are owed and that the account is truly closed.
+In fact, consider this a “check it twice” item — you want to ensure the bank account doesn’t remain open!

 With this strategy, you're better prepared to avoid a scenario known as a zombie account — a situation where some banks automatically reopen a closed account if a transaction occurs.

-Depending on your personal preferences and your bank itself, you could have the option between closing your bank account online, in-person at a local branch, or over the phone.
+Depending on your personal preferences and your bank, you could have the option of closing your bank account online, in person at a local branch or over the phone.

 Some banks may require you to submit a written request.
-This request likely needs to include your name, address, and account number.
-If you have multiple accounts at the same financial institution and are keeping those accounts open, make sure to keep track of all of the account numbers and close the correct bank account — instead of one you intend to keep open.
+This request likely needs to include your name, address and account number.
+If you have multiple accounts at the same financial institution and plan to keep those accounts open, keep track of all the account numbers to ensure you close the correct bank account.

-After you’ve officially closed your bank account, request written confirmation of the account closure and details from the bank.
+After you’ve officially closed your bank account, request a written confirmation of the account closure and details from the bank.
 Even if you receive a confirmation letter, it’s a good idea to call the bank and double-check.
 This way, you’ll be sure you didn’t miss anything, and you can avoid incurring any negative balances.

-But what happens if you do have a negative balance?
-Negative balances most often occur when you forget to wrap up all the loose ends of account closure.
+Negative balances often occur when you forget to wrap up all the loose ends of account closure.
 If your old account has a negative balance and becomes a zombie account, you will need to pay it in full before the bank officially closes it.

-The good news is that once you’ve completed these seven steps, your bank account is officially closed and you’re free to move on with no strings attached.
-Breaking up with your bank can seem intimidating, but if you practice due diligence and care, you can move on to an account that’s better suited for your financial habits.
+And that’s it!
+Once you’ve completed these seven steps, your bank account is officially closed, and you’re free to move on with no strings attached.
+Closing out a bank account can seem intimidating, but if you practice due diligence and care, you can move on to an account that’s better suited for your financial habits.